WholeSongGen/wholesonggen.github.io/index.md

 ## More Examples of Whole-song Generation

-Here are we show more whole-song generation examples:
+Here are we show more whole-song generation examples (lead melody and accompaniment):

  <!-- Color Legend -->
 <div class="legend">